Alicia's Day

 ESL Past Simple Sentence Building Activity - Grammar: Matching, Forming Sentences - Pair Work

-In this rewarding past simple activity, students race to make past simple affirmative and negative compound sentences.
-In pairs, students then race to make ten past simple compound sentences by...
+In this rewarding past simple activity, students race to build ten compound sentences by joining clauses with 'and' and 'but', making the final clause negative.
+In pairs, students race to make ten past...

 True Lies